Do you want to start a Poultry Farming business plan?

 The first step to the start of anything new is an idea.
-So, before Henry even thought about how to set up poultry farm, he needed a basic business idea.
+So, before Henry even thought about how to set up a poultry farm, he needed a basic business idea.
 Refining the idea before he developed a business plan on poultry farming was a great advantage as it helped him limit the scope of his planning.

 Step2: Develop the Uniqueness

 The next step before writing a poultry farming business plan is to develop the unique areas of your business.
-Henry used this step as a build-up on the idea.
+Henry used this step as a build-up of the idea.
 He knew the importance of marketable businesses and products, so he created a brand around the unique propositions of his farm.